WajihaKh/reading-notes/201/class-6-notes.md

 Arrays are stored lists of data elementd while objects are stored data as key values.

-## Give an example for when you would need to use bracket notation to access an object’s property instead of dot notation.
+## Give an example for when you would need to use bracket notation to access an object’s property instead of dot notation

 You can use bracket notation when you need to access property names dynamics.